alex-h-stone/spring-boot-microservice-reference/README.md

 See `build.gradle` for an example of using OpenAPI schemas (`pet-store-api.yaml` and `animal-vaccination-api.yaml`) to generate model classes and the Java interfaces for the APIs.
-By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will force a compile time error.
+By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will result in a compile time error.

+To generate all OpenAPI Java classes and interfaces:
+`./gradlew generateAllOpenAPI`

 ---